heronimus/guide-jenkins-cicd/README.md

 - Jenkins-UI will try to install sugested plugin, wait until all plugin installed.
 - Enter user credential for admin
 - Done, your Jenkins is up & running now!
-Try to open at you local port 8080.
+Try to open at your local port 8080.

-## Add you Docker VM to Jenkins
+## Add your Docker-VM to Jenkins

 You'll need to execute anything about your deployment (docker) on Docker-VM not on your Jenkins-VM/Container, so we will link your Docker-VM to Jenkins VM.